kick-ass Copywriting Secrets of a Marketing Rebel is John Carlton’s guide to effective copywriting.

 The author says that the skills are the same and the pitch is the same.
 There I have to disagree though.

 Don’t Hard Sell

-And this is one of the reason why I believe copywriting is not the same as in person selling.
+And this is one of the reasons why I believe copywriting is not the same as in-person selling.
 Pushing hard to sell your product and showing lots of passion can work in person.

 Sales Pitch The Same as Copywriting?

 I personally don’t believe that you can take your vocal sales pitch and make it a successful copy material.
 But hey, that’s just my opinion and you know what they say about opinions :).

 It’s not bad and I love the passion in the reader’s voice.
 But it’s not flawless either.
 Anyway, it’s not the most important detail.
 As the author himself says, don’t waste too much in the form and look at the message instead (save the detail attention for the ad lol).